Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

 </ul>
 {% endraw %}

 Strengths of SVM are that it can be used for continuous or binary responses, requires no assumptions, has a smooth fit, and has relative variable importance.
-Weaknesses are that it is quite complicated, and does not have standard coefficient definitions nor individual variable significance.
+Weaknesses are that it is quite complicated, and does not have standard coefficient definitions or individual variable significance.